arnowelzel/lightbox-photoswipe/readme.txt

 = 1.71 =

-* Getting captions from the database can be disabled.
+* Reading captions from the database can be disabled.
-* Captions from the database are now texturized to have proper quotes, dashes etc..
+* Captions from the database are now texturized to have proper curly quotes, dashes etc..
-* Additional option to enable or disable pinch to zoom gesture.
+* Additional option to enable or disable pinch to close gesture.
 * Additional option to enable or disable infinite loop.
-* Change in PhotoSwipe: disabled loop also applies to the desktop view.
+* Change in PhotoSwipe: disabling loop option now also applies to the desktop view.

 = 1.70 =